TheOnlyDott/TheOnlyDott/README.md

 Greetings, nerd!
 I'm Dott :]
-I, too, am a nerd when i want to be heuh goodbye nerd
+I, too, am a nerd when i want to be. heuh goodbye nerd